 How it works

-The Panasonic Slow Juicer MJ-L500 is a masticating juicer which has a low speed extraction in order to reduce oxidisation thus retaining maximum vitamins, minerals and anti-oxidants.
+The Panasonic Slow Juicer MJ-L500 is a masticating juicer that has a low-speed extraction in order to reduce oxidisation thus retaining maximum vitamins, minerals and anti-oxidants.
 Inside the juicing bowl fits a giant squeezing screw which is responsible for extracting all the goodness.
 The pulp is discarded on one end, while the juice comes out from another spout conveniently fitted with a cap.

 The Panasonic Slow Juicer MJ-L500 is a tall and slim appliance (13 cm width x 15cm depth), more compact than other juicers I have come across before.
 It comes with two removable containers: one for the pulp and one for the juice.

 The biggest surprise came at how versatile this appliance is.
-You can not only grind nuts to make velvety nut milks, but can also use this slow juicer to make soups (hot & cold), tofu, cocktails, salsa, tomato sauce etc..
+You can not only grind nuts to make velvety nut milk but can also use this slow juicer to make soups (hot & cold), tofu, cocktails, salsa, tomato sauce etc…

 Best of all, the Panasonic Slow Juicer MJ-L500 makes the most delicious frozen desserts such as sorbets, ice creams, frozen yoghurts or ice lollies.
 Soft fruits or berries, nothing is too difficult.
 You can even play around by adding some vegetables.
 The superior extraction process harnesses the natural sweetness of the fruits (and vegetables) so you can make desserts with low to no added sugar.

 I enjoyed creating this recipe for Mango & Orange Ginger Sorbet based on one of my favourite childhood desserts: “Oranges Givrées”.
 A trip down the 70’s memory lane 🙂

 The Panasonic Slow Juicer MJ-L500 is available from selected retailers as well as Amazon.